BrandonGormley/dreamdisneyai/README.md

 Below is a list of features to be added

--   Days of Trip?
+-   Days of Trip?✅
--   Adults & Children qty.
+-   Adults & Children qty?✅
--   Which parks you would like to attend?
+-   Which parks you would like to attend?✅
 -   Which resort or resorts will you be staying at if any?
--   Going to Disney Springs?
 -   Nighttime events?
 -   Food Preferences
 -   Many more...